Purple (Violet) Parakeet (Complete Profile)

 Appearance

+Generally, the color of the body is deep violet, with a consistency in its depth of color throughout its body.
 The color of the mask is white, and it has six black circular spots on the throat, the outer two of which are partially covered by the cheek patches that protrude on the sides of the mask.

-There are many white areas on the mask which extend over the crown and frontal area of the mask, which merge with the black lines at the back of the head.
+There are many white areas on the mask that extend over the crown and frontal area of the mask, which merge with the black lines at the back of the head.
 There should be no markings on the frontal and crown areas of the mask.

 Black markings are visible on the cheeks, back of the head, and wings.
 The white lines define the edge of each marking.
 Nobody color appears in any of the markings.
 Ceres in cocks are blue, while those in hens are brown.

 Black eyes with white iris are the feature of this species.
 There are violet patches on the cheeks.
 Primary wing feathers are usually black and they have a very thin white edge to them, as opposed to primary tail feathers, which are deep purple.
+There is a blue/grey color to the feet and the legs.

 Temperament